Azure OpenAI

 gpt-4(recommended for advanced reasoning)gpt-4o-mini(recommended for low latency and cost)gpt-4ogpt-4-turbo(not recommended, should usegpt-4o-miniinstead)gpt-3.5-turbo(not recommended, should usegpt-4o-miniinstead)

-Enabling Azure OpenAI models
+Enabling Azure OpenAI with Docker

-To enable Azure OpenAI models, simply set your AZURE_API_KEY and AZURE_BASE_URL as an environment variables:
+Section titled “Enabling Azure OpenAI with Docker”To enable Azure OpenAI models when running the Letta server with Docker, set your AZURE_API_KEY and AZURE_BASE_URL as environment variables:

 Specifying agent models

-When creating agents, you must specify the LLM and embedding models to use via a handle.
+Section titled “Specifying agent models”When creating agents on your self-hosted server, you must specify both the LLM and embedding models to use via a handle.
 You can additionally specify a context window limit (which must be less than or equal to the maximum size).